The Dangers of Romanticizing Vampires

 According to medical reports, human bites become infected around 10 or 15% of the time, and the infections incurred can be serious…and yes, fatal.
 The biting that is done goes beyond the average “hickey” and breaks the skin, thus increasing the chance of blood-borne infections and even viruses such as Hepatitis B and more rarely, HIV.
 Infections such as Staphylococcus aureus and E corrodens are very common with human bites.

-Many of these infections can be cured with antibiotics, however there are more resiliant strains that exist now, possibly because of the over-use of those antibiotics.
+Many of these infections can be cured with antibiotics, however there are more resilient strains that exist now, possibly because of the over-use of those antibiotics.
 Many staph infections now are methicillin resistant (classified as MRSA) and must be aggressively treated as soon as possible.
 The infection starts out as a small bump or boil…and grows, destroying skin and muscle tissue with it.
 Worst case scenarios involve amputation or removal of the limb affected… worse still is death.
-People die from untreated staph infections, and because of the resiliance, they are still the number one concern in hospitals and other medical care facilities.
+People die from untreated staph infections, and because of the resilience, they are still the number one concern in hospitals and other medical care facilities.

 If You Have Been Bitten